 To prevent users outside of your test from receiving your message, you should pause your message before testing.

 Consider using the message Holdback beta feature to make it easier to test a new message on a portion of your audience.

 Disable the message for test groups

-If you want to disable the message in the control group, then you can simply uncheck the Enabled setting underneath the control group, and enable it in the variant.
+If you want to disable the message for the control group, uncheck the Enabled setting underneath the control group, and enable for in the variant.

 Next, learn how to analyze the results of your A/B test.